mastermmz/FinancialManagement/README.md

-This is a simple project to start with
+This is a simple project to start

 A project to help me manage my money better